chakanamunayki/MUNAYKI-Project-2025/cursorrules/booking-optimization-todo.md

    - Extracted PaymentInfoStep component with booking submission logic
    - Improved component reusability and maintainability
    - Completed refactoring of MultiBookingForm to use the new components and context

+3. Database Integration (March 2024)
+   - Implemented the `insert_test_booking` SQL function for more robust database operations
+   - Updated PaymentInfoStep to use the BookingService with SQL function
+   - Improved error handling and fallback to localStorage when database operations fail
+   - Enhanced data validation before submission

 ## Notes on SQL Function
 We already have an `insert_test_booking` SQL function that can be used for more robust database operations.
 This function: